 The Urban Multi-scale Environmental Predictor (UMEP) is a climate service tool, designed for researchers and service providers (e.g. architects, climatologists, energy, health and urban planners) presented as a plugin for QGIS.
 This tool can be used for a variety of applications related to outdoor thermal comfort, urban energy consumption, climate change mitigation etc. UMEP consists of a coupled modelling system which combines “state of the art” 1D and 2D models related to the processes essential for scale independent urban climate estimations.

-UMEP is a open source model, where users can contribute as well as extend the tool to improve modelling capabilities.
-It is freely available for download.
+UMEP is open source, where users can contribute as well as extend the tool to improve modelling capabilities.
 A major feature is the ability for a user to interact with spatial information to determine model parameters.
-The spatial data across a range of scales and sources are accessed through QGIS - a cross-platform, free, open source desktop geographic information systems (GIS) application – that provides data viewing, editing, and analysis capabilities.
+The spatial data across a range of scales and sources are accessed through QGIS - a cross-platform, free, open source desktop geographic information systems application – that provides data viewing, editing, and analysis capabilities.

-We are keen to get inputs and contributions from others.
-Plesae contribute in the following ways:
+We are keen to get input and contributions from others.
+Ypu can contribute in the following ways:

 - Submit comments or report issues about the UMEP plugin to the code repository.

 - Participate in coding or adding new features.